 1. Finding co-founder(s)

 But now the problems begins to arise, he has just $1000 (for Indian context, let’s assume INR 30000) in his account and the work load has also increased.
 In this case, he needs to find a person who will help him financially and physically for growth of idea.
-Now Mr A calls his friend Mr B who is equally enthusiastic for the idea and ready to work on it.
+Now Mr A calls his friend Mr B who is equally enthusiastic about the idea and ready to work on it.

 Mr B also has just $1000 to invest with his friend Mr A. Here, Mr A thinks about how much should he give; just 20%, 40% or 50%?
 The answer is clear.
 50%.
 But if you ask why then read below,